ArthurClemens/primer_live/doc-extra/installation.md

 ## 1. Add primer_live dependency

-### For Phoenix.LiveView 1.0 and newer
+### For LiveView 1.0 and newer

-Add PrimerLive as a dependency to your Phoenix application's `mix.exs`
+Add PrimerLive as a dependency in your Phoenix application's `mix.exs`

 ```
 {:primer_live, "~> 0.10"}